pixijs/pixijs.com/docs/guides/production/performance-tips.md

 ### BlendModes

 - Different blend modes will cause batches to break (de-optimize)
-- SceenSprite / NormalSprite / SceenSprite / NormalSprite would be 4 draw calls
+- ScreenSprite / NormalSprite / ScreenSprite / NormalSprite would be 4 draw calls
-- SceenSprite / SceenSprite / NormalSprite / NormalSprite would be 2 draw calls
+- ScreenSprite / ScreenSprite / NormalSprite / NormalSprite would be 2 draw calls

 ### Events